-First and foremost, prior your starting to shoot, it will be nice to check over your equipment for loose parts.
-As accurate shooter, begins with consistency.
+First and foremost, prior to you’re starting to shoot, it will be nice to check over your equipment for loose parts.
+An accurate shooter begins with consistency.

 Every shot you take must be carried out in the same manner.
-If your sights or rest are loose, each of your shot will not the same with each other and you will experience hard time to get your sights zeroed in.
+If your sights or rest are loose, each of your shots will not the same as each other and you will experience a hard time getting your sights zeroed in.

 If you want to check your bow for the loose parts, here are the steps you will need to take: